dbmi-bgm/granite/README.md

 *note*: using BAM files directly will significantly slow down the software since pileup counts need to be calculated on the spot at each position and for each bam.

 #### Output
 novoCaller generates output in VCF format.
-Two new tags are used to report additional information for each call. *RSTR* stores reads counts by strand at position for reference and alternate allele. *novoCaller* stores posterior probabilty calculated for the call and allele frequency for alternate allele in unrelated samples.
+Two new tags are used to report additional information for each call. *RSTR* stores reads counts by strand at position for reference and alternate alleles. *novoPP* stores posterior probabilty calculated for the call.
 Variants are sorted by posterior probability in desceding order.

 *RSTR* tag definition (FORMAT):

-    ##FORMAT=<ID=RSTR,Number=4,Type=Integer,Description="Reference and alternate allele read counts by strand (Rf,Af,Rr,Ar)">
+    ##FORMAT=<ID=RSTR,Number=4,Type=Integer,Description="Read counts by strand for ref and alt alleles (Rf,Af,Rr,Ar)">

-*novoCaller* tag definition (INFO):
+*novoPP* tag definition (INFO):

-    ##INFO=<ID=novoCaller,Number=.,Type=Float,Description="Statistics from novoCaller.
-Format:'Post_prob|AF_unrel'">
+    ##INFO=<ID=novoPP,Number=1,Type=Float,Description="Posterior probability from novoCaller">

 *note*: novoCaller model assumptions do not apply to unbalanced chromosomes (e.g. sex and mithocondrial chromosomes), therefore the model assigns `NA` as a placeholder for posterior probabilty.
 When filtering by posterior probabilty (`--ppthr`), `NA` is treated as 0.